mdn/content/files/en-us/web/accessibility/aria/annotations/index.md

   </ol>
 </section>

-WAI-ARIA version 1.3 sees the addition of a set of new features, collectively known as ARIA annotations, which allow the creation of accessible annotations inside web documents.
+WAI-ARIA versions 1.1, 1.2, and 1.3 include roles and properties which support the creation of accessible annotations inside web documents.
 Typical use cases include edit suggestions (i.e. an addition and/or deletion in an editable document), and comments (e.g. an editorial comment related to a part of a document under review).
+This set of ARIA features is sometimes referred to as ARIA annotations, which is not to be confused with the W3C [ARIA Annotations draft specification](https://w3c.github.io/annotation-aria/), no longer maintained as of early 2020.

-Below we'll introduce the new features associated with ARIA annotations, and have a look at some code examples that show them in action.
+Below we'll introduce the new features associated with the broader concept of ARIA annotations, and have a look at some code examples that show them in action.

 > **Note:** You can find all the examples discussed in this article in a demo file at [aria-annotations](https://mdn.github.io/html-examples/aria-annotations/).